-Several factors, including heredity, stress, repetitive facial habits, and lifestyle choices, can cause more pronounced jowls at almost any age.
+Several factors, including genetics, stress, repetitive facial habits, and lifestyle choices, can cause more pronounced jowls at almost any age.

 In this article, learn about exercises and treatments to get rid of jowls, as well as how to help prevent them.